jdt1204/pi-clap/README.md

 ## Installation

-The following assumes that you're on Raspbian OS.
+The following assumes that you're already on a Raspberry Pi (I updated and tested on a Pi3), and that you already have RaspbianOS installed on the Pi

 ### Install OS-Level Packages